Attraction to transgender people: Trans men

 In 2015, The Palgrave Handbook of the Psychology of Sexuality and Gender described a lack of research exploring others' attraction to trans men or nonbinary FTM persons.
 This is because much of sexual research often centers the "experiences and perspectives of heterosexual males," who generally have sex with trans women rather than trans men.

 The traditional understanding of lesbian does not convey attraction to trans men.
 A lesbian whose partner transitions to a trans man generally identifies as queer rather than lesbian.
 Similarly, a heterosexual man whose partner transitions to male would generally use the "queer" label as well.

 Erotic materials created for people attracted to trans men have become more visible, especially due to pornographic actor Buck Angel.
 Trans activist Jamison Green writes that cisgender gay men who are partnered with trans men "are often surprised to find that a penis is not what defines a man, that the lack of a penis does not mean a lack of masculinity, manliness, or male sexuality".
-Gay author Andrew Sullivan has criticized the idea that gay men should necessarily be attracted to trans men, arguing that sexual orientation is based on biological sex, not gender identity.